Sleep & Nervous System Regulation

 5. Fragmented Sleep With No Clear Pattern

-This is capacity collapse, not classic insomnia.
+This is capacity collapse.

 Breath & CO₂: The Hidden Lever

-Deep sleep returns when CO₂ tolerance rises, not when you add more supplements.
+Deep sleep returns as CO₂ tolerance rises.

 Sleep Follows Capacity